 - Business efficiency consultants focus specifically on operational performance — not strategy, not market positioning

-- Core methodologies: Lean, Six Sigma, value stream mapping, Kaizen, RPA — the right one depends on your problem
+- Core methodologies: Lean, Six Sigma, value stream mapping, Kaizen, RPA, and increasingly AI process mining

 - Typical cost: $150–$600/hr or $15K–$150K per project, with ROI of 3:1 to 7:1